 Materials used for MAP combine a wide range of polymer films using the Company's proprietary processes.
-The materials can be as simple as a two-ply lamination or as sophisticated as multi-layer coextrusions, incorporating higher barrier polymers such as ethylene vinyl alcohol (EVOH) or polyvinylidene chloride as a component.
+The materials can be as simple as a two-ply lamination or as sophisticated as multi-layer coextrusions, incorporating higher barrier polymers.
 Different materials are utilized to accomplish multiple performance characteristics.
 For example, nylon, which is a widely used material for MAP, provides a good barrier to gas transmission.
 Nylon is tough and can be thermoformed but is a poor barrier to moisture transmission.
 However, a lamination of nylon and a polyolefin film that has good moisture barrier properties hinders the transmission of both gas and moisture.
 In addition to limiting transmission of gas and moisture, these films also prevent the entrance of foreign odors into the package and retain product flavors inside the package.

 Winpak is a leading manufacturer of complex coextruded blown and cast film structures for applications where high barrier to gas and/or moisture are required.
 The Company's barrier films are constructed with a wide range of materials including nylons, EVOH, and other advanced polymers.
 Combinations of these polymers are specially formulated in up to thirteen layers and have been developed for a wide range of markets and applications.
 These include perishable food packaging, medical device packaging, high performance pouch applications and high-barrier films for converting applications.
 The primary food products to which the MAP concepts are applied consist of fresh and processed meats, poultry, cheese and frozen food.
 Red meats for hotel, restaurant and institutional markets are often packaged in a modified atmosphere.
 Likewise, retail cuts of fresh meat are increasingly using MAP and this trend represents a growth market for the future.
-Fish, pasta, fresh produce and bakery products are other growth markets that will significantly increase the demand for MAP materials in the future.